tesla809/erc-20-tutorial/README.md

 ) external returns (bool);
 ```

+This function:

+- Modifies the state of the contract
+- Returns a boolean (true/false) value if sent
+- `reverts` if failure occurs

-Moves the amount of tokens from sender to recipient using the allowance mechanism. amount is then deducted from the caller’s allowance.
+`transferFrom()` moves the amount of tokens from sender to recipient using the `allowance` mechanism.
+Then `amount` deducted from the caller’s allowance.
 This function emits the Transfer event.

+##### Multiple transferFrom() calls as a security flaw

+OpenZeppelin's [ERC-20 documentation](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) mentions the risk of someone using both the old and the new allowance by [unfortunate transaction ordering](https://ethereum-contract-security-techniques-and-tips.readthedocs.io/en/latest/known_attacks/#transaction-ordering-dependence-tod-front-running).

+- N: old transaction approving N tokens
+- M: new transaction approving M tokens
+- N + M: transaction approving N + M tokens.

+We will discuss how to deal with this issue during our implementation.
+For the curious, a great breakdown can be found in the write up by ["ERC20 API: An Attack Vector on the Approve/TransferFrom Methods" by Mikhail Vladimirov and Dmitry Khovratovich](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit#).

 #### Optional ERC-20 Methods